-Both the Early Bird ticket and the combined ticket for Casa Batlló and La Pedrera that I recommend above, have no queues, something that is definitely worth it to get more out of your trip without unnecessary waiting.
-In addition, if you go during the week, you are assured to find fewer crowds in any of the two attractions.
+Both the Early Bird ticket and the combined ticket for Casa Batlló and La Pedrera that I recommend above, have access without queues, something that is definitely worth it to get more out of your trip without unnecessary waiting.
+In addition, if you go during the week, you are assured much less people in any of the two attractions.

 How to get to Casa Batlló

-Casa Batlló is located at Passeig de Gràcia, 43, just a few blocks from La Pedrera.
-To get there by metro, the best way is to go to Passeig de Gràcia station on lines 2, 3, and 4, take the RENFE to Passeig de Gràcia or go by buses 7, 22, 24, H10, and V15.
+Casa Batlló is located at Passeig de Gràcia, 43, a few numbers away from La Pedrera.
+To get there by metro, the best way is to go to Passeig de Gràcia station on lines 2, 3 and 4, take the RENFE to Passeig de Gràcia or take buses 7, 22, 24, H10 and V15.

 Days and opening hours of Casa Batlló

-Casa Batlló is open from Wednesday to Sunday from 10:00 am to 5:00 pm, and the last entry time is at 4:00 pm.
-A typical visit to Casa Batlló lasts about one hour, although I recommend you calculate at least half an hour more to explore it quietly and be able to stop at the rooftop and marvel at its structures and decorations.
+Casa Batlló is open from Wednesday to Sunday from 10:00 to 17:00, and the last time to enter is at 16:00.
+A typical visit to Casa Batlló lasts about an hour, although I recommend that you calculate at least half an hour more to explore it quietly and be able to stop on the roof and marvel at its structures and decorations.

 Where to eat near Casa Batlló

-El Principal de l'Eixample, a restaurant with an interior courtyard to fall in love with and market cuisine with typically Catalan dishes with a modern twist.
-It won't be cheap, but rather than pay a fortune in a dodgy restaurant for tourists, I wouldn't think twice about paying the same but eating at El Principal.
+El Principal de l'Eixample, a restaurant with an interior courtyard to fall in love with and a market cuisine with typical Catalan dishes with a modern touch.
+It won't be cheap, but rather than pay a lot of money in a restaurant for tourists, I wouldn't think twice about paying the same but eating at El Principal.

-La Pepita, a place for tapas and sandwiches but very well presented and elaborated, perfect if you don't want to break the bank on a proper meal and prefer to have a yummy snack and continue exploring Barcelona.
+La Pepita, a place for tapas and sandwiches but very well presented and elaborated, perfect if you do not want to spend so much money on a meal with cutlery and prefer to snack and continue exploring Barcelona.

 6. Practical information to visit Casa Batlló

-Casa Batlló has an impressive elevator from the modernist period that encloses a travel hack inside: if you start your visit by taking it up to the roof, and then make the tour of the house from top to bottom, you will have the rooftop all to yourself for a while and you will also encounter far fewer tourists during your tour.
+Casa Batlló has an impressive modernist-era elevator with a travel hack inside: if you start your visit by taking it to the rooftop, and then tour the house from top to bottom, you will have the rooftop all to yourself for a while and you will also encounter far fewer tourists during your tour.

-Like La Pedrera, Casa Batllo also offers night tours and rooftop concerts on certain nights of the year.
-Tickets are a little hard to come by as they won't always coincide with your travel dates, but it might be worth booking if you're really interested in the experience.
+Like La Pedrera, Casa Batlló also offers night tours and rooftop concerts on certain nights of the year.
+Tickets are a bit hard to come by as they won't always coincide with your travel dates, but it might be worth booking if you're really interested in the experience.

 Inside Casa Batlló there is WiFi, so if you need to plan the rest of the day you can connect to their network for whatever you need.
-But do it after the visit, don't even think about going with your eyes glued to your cell phone while you're there!
+But after the visit, don't even think about having your eyes glued to your cell phone while you're there!